-- More than half of all smart speakers owners use their devices daily.
+- More than half of all smart speaker owners use their devices daily.

-- By 2022, 70% of consumers will be using voice to shop instead of visiting brick-and-mortar stores.
+- By 2022, 70% of consumers will use voice to shop instead of visiting brick-and-mortar stores.

-- 71% of consumers who wear devices say they’ll be utilizing voice search in the future.
+- 71% of consumers who wear devices say they’ll utilize voice search in the future.

 - By 2023, roughly 8 billion devices will provide voice assistants.

 Voice search is not only appealing to potential internet users; retailers and e‑commerce agencies are also taking an interest in the technology.
 The rise in the popularity of voice search could be a game-changer for the market.